-Statement Description Tags http-streams-per-connection Limits the number of active con- current HTTP/2 streams on a per- connection basis. server https-port Specifies the TCP port number the server uses to receive and send DNS-over-HTTPS protocol traffic. server, query in-view Specifies the view in which a given zone is defined. zone, view inet Specifies a TCP socket as a control channel. server inline-signing Specifies whether BIND 9 maintains a separate signed version of a zone. zone, dnssec interface-interval Sets the interval at which the server scans the network interface list. server ipv4-prefix-length Specifies the prefix lengths of IPv4 address blocks. server ipv4only-contact Specifies the contact for the IPV4ONLY.ARPA zone created by dns64 . server ipv4only-enable Enables automatic IPv4 zones if a dns64 block is configured. query ipv4only-server Specifies the name of the server for the IPV4ONLY.ARPA zone created by dns64 . server, query ipv6-prefix-length Specifies the prefix lengths of IPv6 address blocks. server continues on next page
+Statement Description Tags http-listener-clients Limits the number of active concur- rent connections on a per-listener ba- sis. server http-port Specifies the TCP port number the server uses to receive and send unen- crypted DNS traffic via HTTP. server, query http-streams-per-connection Limits the number of active con- current HTTP/2 streams on a per- connection basis. server https-port Specifies the TCP port number the server uses to receive and send DNS-over-HTTPS protocol traffic. server, query in-view Specifies the view in which a given zone is defined. view, zone inet Specifies a TCP socket as a control channel. server inline-signing Specifies whether BIND 9 maintains a separate signed version of a zone. dnssec, zone interface-interval Sets the interval at which the server scans the network interface list. server ipv4-prefix-length Specifies the prefix lengths of IPv4 address blocks. server ipv4only-contact Specifies the contact for the IPV4ONLY.ARPA zone created by dns64 . server ipv4only-enable Enables automatic IPv4 zones if a dns64 block is configured. query · · · continues on next page